arishboteco/Inventory-App/docs/deployment/NEXT_STEPS_SUCCESS.md

 # 🎉 SUCCESS!
-Next Steps for Your Inventory Application
+Next Steps for Your Inventory Prolication

 ## ✅ **CURRENT STATUS - FULLY OPERATIONAL**

-**Your Django Inventory Application is now:**
+**Your Django Inventory Prolication is now:**

 - 🚀 **Production-ready** with security hardening
 - ⚡ **Performance optimized** with 40-60% speed improvements